tytydraco/yessleep/out/The_cabins_in_Alaska_are_reproducing.md

 So, moving past the shock and the horror, Yuka and I got to work.

 Poured half a bottle of our highest-proof spirit on the wounds, then gave him the rest to drink, which he chugged.
-Then, we splinted the calf bones using some gnarled sticks and a few scraps of cloth.
+Next, we splinted the calf bones using some gnarled sticks and a few scraps of cloth.
 Meanwhile, Ray was howlin’ at Yuka, berating the kid senseless, and he just took it, panic-stricken and bleary-eyed.

 All he had to say in his defense was: